Sedona Arizona Beauty Beyond Words

 At 4500 feet in elevation and located above Arizona's desert

-floor... and just below the high country, the weather here is generally mild and
+floor and just below the high country, the weather here is generally mild and

 sunny.

-Sedona, Arizona, is the second most visited spot in the
+Sedona Arizona is the second most visited spot in the

 The Grand Canyon is the most visited place in Arizona.
-Sedona
+It's only a couple of hours

 by car from the Grand Canyon to this beautiful Red Rock country, so its